-1 i.
-Barriers to achieving nondiscriminatory competition among electric suppliers, 2 including review of federal and state tax issues, availability of federal 3 subsidies to certain energy suppliers, application of federal laws that impose 4 regulatory requirements on the electric utility industry, and jurisdiction of the 5 federal energy regulatory commission over competitors.
-6 j.
-Viability of all customers to participate in and benefit from a competitive 7 electricity market, including: 8 (1) Risks and responsibilities that customers or classes of customers incur 9 by participating in a competitive market.
-10 Costs of gathering, processing, and managing information on the price (2) 11 and quality of electricity.
-12 (3)Benefits to customers or classes of customers from participation in a 13 competitive electricity market.
-14 Whether and to what extent power produced by the Garrison dam should be taxed 6.
-15 by the state.
-16 7.
-The source and cost of power supplied to the state's Indian reservations.
-17 8.
-Other issues related to the generation, transmission, and distribution of electric 18 energy.
-19 SECTION 22.
+- i.
+Barriers to achieving nondiscriminatory competition among electric suppliers, including review of federal and state tax issues, availability of federal subsidies to certain energy suppliers, application of federal laws that impose regulatory requirements on the electric utility industry, and jurisdiction of the federal energy regulatory commission over competitors. - j.
+Viability of all customers to participate in and benefit from a competitive electricity market, including: - (1) Risks and responsibilities that customers or classes of customers incur by participating in a competitive market. - (2) Costs of gathering, processing, and managing information on the price and quality of electricity. - (3) Benefits to customers or classes of customers from participation in a competitive electricity market. - 6.
+Whether and to what extent power produced by the Garrison dam should be taxed by the state. - 7.
+The source and cost of power supplied to the state's Indian reservations. - 8.
+Other issues related to the generation, transmission, and distribution of electric energy.

+SECTION 22.
 AMENDMENT.
-Subsection 2 of section 54-44.1-06 of the North Dakota 20 Century Code is amended and reenacted as follows: 21 2.
-Statements of actual revenue for the previous biennium, the first year of the 22 present biennium, and the estimated revenue of the current fiscal year and of the 23 next biennium, and a statement of unappropriated surplus expected to have 24 accrued in the state treasury at the beginning of the next fiscal year.
-The 25 statement of unappropriated surplus for the general fund must reflect any projected 26 deficiency appropriations relating to expenditures from the general fund for the 27 present biennium.
-The statements of revenue and estimated revenue must be 28 classified by sources and by budget unit collecting them.
-Existing sources of and any proposed new sources of revenue must be explained.
+Subsection 2 of section 54-44.1-06 of the North Dakota Century Code is amended and reenacted as follows:

+2. Statements of actual revenue for the previous biennium, the first year of the present biennium, and the estimated revenue of the current fiscal year and of the next biennium, and a statement of unappropriated surplus expected to have accrued in the state treasury at the beginning of the next fiscal year.
+The statement of unappropriated surplus for the general fund must reflect any projected deficiency appropriations relating to expenditures from the general fund for the present biennium.
+The statements of revenue and estimated revenue must be classified by sources and by budget unit collecting them.
+Existing sources of revenue must be analyzed as to their equity, productivity, and need for revision, and any proposed new sources of revenue must be explained.